mmamaev/timeboard/README.rst

 `timeboard` - business calendar calculations
 ********************************************

-:py:mod:`timeboard` is is a library that builds calendars of business days and schedules of work shifts and performs calculations over them.
+:py:mod:`timeboard` performs calendar calculations over business schedules such as business days or work shifts.

-:py:mod:`timeboard` facilitates answering calendar-related questions.
-For example:
+Examples of problems solved by :py:mod:`timeboard`:

 - If we have 20 business days to complete the project, when will be the deadline?